3 Ways to Engage Pre-K Students in Counting

 byAugust 09th, 2017 All Blog Posts

 The task of counting may seem simple, but as Ann Carlyle and Brenda Mercado point out in Teaching Preschool and Kindergarten Math, (Math Solutions, 2012), there is an important distinction between the rote or automatic counting that young children start with, and the eventual formulation of a deeper cognitive connection to the meaning of the numbers and what those number words represent.
-Research shows us that the ability to simply recite numbers in sequence is followed later by a more complex understanding of these abstract symbols and their various attributes, as learners gain more familiarity with growing numbers and patterns.
+Research shows us that the ability to simply recite numbers in sequence is followed later by a more complex understanding of these abstract symbols and their various attributes, as learners gain more familiarity with numbers and patterns.

 Rote counting progresses into more meaningful comprehension and expression when young children can experience enjoyable and predictable routines that promote accuracy in number sequencing and that illustrate the way that numbers build and grow.
 Incorporating counting books, counting rhymes and songs, and counting plays or “play-acting” are all great ways to provide younger students with exciting opportunities to practice counting in the PreK-K classroom.